AET-DevOps25/team-devoops/docs/problem_statement.md

 Anastasiia loves diversity and meeting people from different backgrounds, so she happily accepts the invitation.
 After the other student confirms, they both receive a calendar invite via email.
 In the chat, they agree to meet at the entrance to the mensa.
 Unfortunately, at the very last moment, Anastasiia receives a message that the other student's train was cancelled and she can't make it to the Mensa that day.
 They agree to postpone their meetup for the next day, which they reconfirm and receive an updated calendar invite.

 The following day, they finally meet up at the arranged time.
 The system automatically skips the matching process for Anastasiia on that day, since she already has a lunch partner.
 The meeting goes really well, and both students instantly click.
-They agree to meet up for lunch again next week, so Anastasiia deactivates her search, at least for the time being.
-Mensa-Match fulfilled its purpose.
+They agree to meet up for lunch again next week, so Anastasiia deactivates her search on Mensa-Match, at least for the time being.
+The system has brilliantly fulfilled its purpose.

 ### Scenario 3
 Enrico is a second-semester M.Sc. student in Informatics, and he's currently looking for group members for his Interdisciplinary Project.
 While most of his classmates are in Computer Science, he’s interested in meeting students from other departments to bring diverse perspectives to the project.